 The Executive Order suspends immigrant and refugee entry into the United States of aliens from Syria, Iran, Libya, Sudan, Yemen, and Somalia for 90 days.
 Section 1 of the Order is titled "Policy and Purpose."
-There, it states that "[s]ince 2001, hundreds of persons born abroad have been convicted of terrorism-related crimes in the United States.
-They have included not just persons who came here legally on visas but also individuals who first entered the country as refugees."
+There, it states that "[s]ince 2001, hundreds of persons born abroad have been convicted of terrorism-related crimes in the United States."
 Executive Order, Section 1(h).
 Remarkably, the Executive Order then identifies only one such individual who was born in any of the affected countries.
 It goes on to state that "[t]he Attorney General has reported to me that more than 300 persons who entered the United States as refugees are currently the subjects of counterterrorism investigations by the Federal Bureau of Investigation."
-However, the Executive Order makes no effort to tie these general claims about terrorism to the specific Muslim-majority countries on the Executive Order.
-Nor does the Executive Order afford a breakdown of whether these persons have actually committed terrorist acts, as opposed to merely having been the subject of investigations.
+However, the Executive Order makes no effort to tie these general claims about terrorism to the specific Muslim-majority countries in the Executive Order.

-In fact, since 1975, not a single American has been killed in a terrorist attack by a person born in any of the six countries.
-The impacted countries also are unrelated to terrorism-related
+In fact, since 1975, not a single American has been killed in a terrorist attack by a person born in any of the six countries.14 The impacted countries also are unrelated to terrorism-related arrests.
+For instance, not a single immigrant from Libya or Syria, two countries targeted by the Executive Order, was arrested on terrorism charges between 1975 and 2015.
+In contrast, nine immigrants from Croatia and eleven from Cuba were arrested on terrorism-related charges in that timespan.15